Fernando A Meza

 Throughout his career, Meza has collaborated with some of the most important composers of our time including among many, John Cage, Minoru Miki, Tan Dun, Elliot Carter, Jacob Druckman, Judith Zaimont, Dominick Argento, Libby Larsen, Aaron Jay Kernis, and Stephen Paulus.
 He has also worked with such conductors as Charles Dutoit, Osmo Ví¤nska, Leonard Slatkin, Edo de Waart, Roberto Abbado, Maxim Shostakovich, Yan Pascal Tortelier, Rafael Burgos, Stanislaw Skrowaczewski, and Yakov Kreizberg among others.

 Since 2003 Meza has served as the percussion faculty/coach for the Youth Orchestra of the Americas, the prime ensemble of top young musicians from throughout the American continent, and continues to be committed to the educational process of young percussion students through clinics and master classes throughout the country and abroad.
-He is in demand as an adjudicator and also serves as an educational and/or performing artist for Zildjian, Grover ProPercussion, and Yamaha Corporation, as well as for August Percussion with whom he recently developed a new line of graduated marimba mallets bearing his signature.
+He is a consulting artist for OBiolley Instrumentos Musicales in Costa Rica, is in demand as an adjudicator nationally and serves as an educational and/or performing artist for Zildjian, Grover ProPercussion, and August Percussion with whom he recently developed a new line of graduated marimba mallets bearing his signature.

 - percussion literature, techniques, and pedagogy